yrizeq24/plotyhw/README.md

-# Belly Button Biodiversity
+# Yazans Belly Button Biodiversity

+I first used Plotly to create charts from a sql lit database..

-I used Plotly to create charts exploring a database saved as a sqlite file.
-Website served using Flask and is deployed on Heroku. https://avangemert-biodiversity.herokuapp.com
+Next I used flask to deploy the charts and data on Heroku.
+See link  https://avangemert-biodiversity.herokuapp.com